We deliver to your door!

 Here are 5 tips to help you keep your new year's resolutions.

 My first piece of advice is to be realistic when setting your goals.
 Factor in the fact that life does indeed get busy while you try to balance work, family and social obligations!
 The more complex your goals are, the more overwhelming it becomes as daily life carries out.
 The more you feel like your resolutions are slipping through your fingers, the less enjoyable it becomes and you'll find yourself losing motivation.
 Rather set goals that can comfortably fit into your daily schedule without putting too much pressure on yourself.

 Bigger isn't always better

 The point of new year's resolutions is not to completely renovate your entire life.
 A better way to look at it is to reflect on your previous year and draw out certain key points that you'd like to improve on.
 I'd suggest that you compile a list of no more than 3 important goals for the new year.
+For example, you may want to adopt a vegan lifestyle, but are not sure if you can stick to it 100%.
+Start by going vegan for one or two days a week, then add to that as you become more comfortable and start enjoying living a meat-free life!
 When your list is manageable, you'll be able to focus on each individual goal more effectively, making it enjoyable and easier to accomplish!

 Set time frames

 By setting a time frame for each individual goal, you give yourself a measurable and attainable goal to work towards.
 For example, if your goal is lose 10kg (lose weight naturally this summer with our diet and detox plan -FREE eBook included!), give yourself a realistic time frame such as 6 months in which to slim down.
 Working towards a goal with a time frame in mind is more productive than not giving yourself a time frame - ever heard of procrastination?
 The more leeway you have, the less likely you are to take it seriously and the less likely you are to accomplish it.